-Performs a sign-filling bitwise right shift operation on the left operand by the amount specified by the right operand.
+NOTE Performs a sign-filling bitwise right shift operation on the left operand by the amount specified by the right operand.

-The production ShiftExpression: ShiftExpression >> AdditiveExpression is evaluated as follows:
+ShiftExpression : ShiftExpression >> AdditiveExpression

 - 1. Let lref be the result of evaluating ShiftExpression. - 2.
 Let lval be GetValue(lref). - 3.
-Let rref be the result of evaluating AdditiveExpression.

-- 4. Let rval be GetValue(rref).

-- 5. Let lnum be ToInt32(lval).

-- 6. Let rnum be ToUint32(rval).

-- 7. Let shiftCount be the result of masking out all but the least significant 5 bits of rnum, that is, compute rnum & 0x1F.

-- 8. Return the result of performing a sign-extending right shift of lnum by shiftCount bits.
+If lval is an abrupt completion, return lval. - 4.
+Let rref be the result of evaluating AdditiveExpression. - 5.
+Let rval be GetValue(rref). - 6.
+If rval is an abrupt completion, return rval. - 7.
+Let lnum be ToInt32(lval). - 8.
+If lnum is an abrupt completion, return lnum. - 9.
+Let rnum be ToUint32(rval). - 10.
+If rnum is an abrupt completion, return rnum. - 11.
+Let shiftCount be the result of masking out all but the least significant 5 bits of rnum, that is, compute rnum & 0x1F. - 12.
+Return the result of performing a sign-extending right shift of lnum by shiftCount bits.
 The most significant bit is propagated.
 The result is a signed 32-bit integer.